×

 When we asked people what advice they would give someone preparing to move to Nicaragua, they said:

 "Before moving to Nicaragua, it is important to get up-to-date travel vaccinations and risk information from a doctor or travel provider.
 Additionally, expats should be familiar with the language and cultural challenges they may confront.
 It is advisable to research the local area to get a sense of the general cost of living and rental costs for accommodations.
 Expats should also consider their personal safety and security, ensuring they are aware of the local crime and natural disaster risks.
 Bank accounts from abroad may not be transferable to Nicaragua, so expats should look into local banking options, as well as international money transfer services.
-Finally, expats should greatly consider the political climate, as Nicaragua is a politically unstable country," replied a member in Nicaragua.
+Finally, expats should greatly consider the political climate, as Nicaragua is a politically unstable country," said one expat in Nicaragua.

 "Spend as much time prior to moving as possible in different months of the year to experience the seasonal changes.
 Also, try to stay as near as your choice property if not in/on it to experience everything that will be around you.
-Roosters crowing, dogs barking, pigs grunting, early street cleaners or whatever can make a real difference, good and bad," commented one expat who made the move to San Juan del Sur.
+Roosters crowing, dogs barking, pigs grunting, early street cleaners or whatever can make a real difference, good and bad," said one expat who made the move to San Juan del Sur.

 How do I find a place to live in Nicaragua?